Azure-Samples/linux-postgres-migration/modules/4-explore-run-linux-postgresql-workloads.md

     This unit uses port 8080 for interactive dev/test purposes.
 In production, you would use port 443 and require a TLS certificate to help secure traffic to the endpoint.

-1. Open the URL from the output two tasks prior in a web browser.
+1. Open the URL in a web browser.

-    The following output appears:
+    Output similar to the following appears:

     ![Browser output](./media/browser-output.png)